Empowering People, Launching lives

 Over the years he has steadily built up more skills and reached a point where he is able to communicate his vocational aspirations effectively, as well as his preference for how he wants to live.

-At Post-19 we want to see young adults with autism prepared for adulthood with a skill-set that enables them to have choice and control over where and how they live.
-When Adam made the decision that he wanted to live independently he and his family worked hard to achieve this, involving the joined up working of social care, the disability charity Yarrow, and BeyondAutism.
+At Post-19 we want to see autistic young adults prepared for adulthood with a skill-set that enables them to have choice and control over where and how they live.
+When Adam made the decision that he wanted to live independently, he and his family worked hard to achieve this, involving the joined up working of social care, the disability charity Yarrow, and BeyondAutism.

-Adam’s journey shows how specific teaching methods, alongside determined individuals and joined-up agency working can be successful in achieving the right outcomes for young adults with autism.
+Adam’s journey shows how specific teaching methods, alongside determined individuals and joined-up agency working, can be successful in achieving the right outcomes for autistic young adults.

 Registered Charity No. 1082599.
 Registered in England and Wales Ltd by guarantee No. 4041459 Registered Office: Ashurst LLP, London Fruit & Wool Exchange, 1 Duval Square, London, E1 6PW